 During her graduate studies she published This Little Piggy Cried Earn, Spend, Save: The Effects of a Classroom Currency System on a Second-Grade Classroom.
 Jennifer was awarded EconomicsWisconsin’s 2006 Excellence in Teaching Financial Literacy and Economics Teaching Award for her classroom mini-economy program.
 In 2009 Jennifer became a Herb Kohl Fellowship recipient due to her overall leadership abilities and innovations in education.
-In 2011 she was acknowledged by the Wisconsin Governor's Council on Financial Literacy for using innovative methods, achieving results, collaborating with partners, and measurably improving financial literacy among Wisconsin citizens.
+In 2011 and 2016 she was acknowledged by the Wisconsin Governor's Council on Financial Literacy for using innovative methods, achieving results, collaborating with partners, and measurably improving financial literacy among Wisconsin citizens.

-Along with partnering with EconomicsWisconsin, Jennifer also works with the Canadian Foundation for Economic Education (CFEE) for the program Talk With Our Kids About Money (TWOKAM) powered by BMO Harris Bank.
+Along with partnering with EconomicsWisconsin, Jennifer also has worked with the Canadian Foundation for Economic Education (CFEE) for the program Talk With Our Kids About Money (TWOKAM) powered by BMO Harris Bank.
 This is a free online resource program for teachers and parents.
 The last Wednesday in April is "Talk With Our Kids About Money Day."
 On this day, all educators are encouraged to teach a lesson relevant to their subject with a focus on a money topic. (lessons).
 While parents are encouraged to "have the talk" about money with their kids. (resources)